Teachers would get $60K minimum salary under bill in Congress making grants to states - NewsBreak

 “We know there’s a crisis,” Eggers said. “ We have hundreds of thousands of empty classrooms.
 We have schools that only have one or two qualified teachers.
 This is maybe the most urgent moment in the last 150 years.
 And so there isn’t any other option.
 We have to start somewhere.”

-The post Teachers would get $60K minimum salary under bill in Congress making grants to states appeared first on Alaska Beacon .
+The post Teachers would get $60K minimum salary under bill in Congress making grants to states appeared first on Iowa Capital Dispatch .